Ready to build a full-stack influencer program?

 These rules should suffice if you’re making ballpark calculations.
 But there are more things you should take into account.

-If you’ve done all the good things to ensure that there’s alignment between your brand and the influencer’s overall message, take the following into account when calculating a fair price.
+If you’ve vet your creators to ensure that there’s alignment between your brand and the influencer’s overall message, take the following into account when calculating a fair price for the influencer.

 To get the base estimate, divide the follower count by 10,000 and multiply the number by $100.